How can you complement CPF Life with your personal plans?

 c.
 Incorporate legacy planning

-The current CPF Life has a bequest component, meaning all unused annuity premium (without interest) and retirement account savings (if any), will be refunded to the beneficiaries in the event of death.
+The current CPF Life has a bequest component, meaning CPF LIFE premium balance (which is the total CPF LIFE premium that you have paid less the total payouts you have received from your premium, together with any remaining CPF savings will be paid to the beneficiaries in the event of death.

 Consider this example: